 - Take photos of each room in your marital house and what it houses.

 Contact Our Experienced Chicago Divorce Lawyer Today for Legal Advice!

 There is never a bad time to contact a family law attorney for information concerning a divorce.
 Even if you aren’t ready to take the step of filing, it’s always good to be prepared.
 Also, it’s always good to know your rights and the right steps before making such a decision.

 Whether you have a contested divorce, amicable divorce, complex property matters, or child custody issues, the experienced family law lawyers at Tommalieh Law are here to help you.
 Divorce and child custody cases are some of the most stressful events you can go through.
-Our family law attorneys understand this and will their best to get you through the divorce process as quickly as possible while protecting your individual goals and best interests.
+Our Orland Park family attorneys understand this and will do their best to get you through the divorce process as quickly as possible while protecting your individual goals and best interests.